 Equipment Type Access Information Notes Computers with microphones and speakers Join Microsoft Teams Meeting Please mute your microphone unless you want to provide input.
 Press control and click on this link to bring up Microsoft Teams through the internet.
 You can view the screen share and communicate through your computer's speakers and microphone.
-Computers without audio capabilities, or audio that is not working Join Microsoft Teams Meeting (888) 404-2493 Passcode: 723 709 240 # Please mute your phone unless you want to provide input.
+Computers without audio capabilities, or audio that is not working Join Microsoft Teams Meeting (888) 404-2493 Passcode: TBD Please mute your phone unless you want to provide input.
 Follow instructions above.
 Turn down your computer speakers, mute your computer microphone, dial the number through your phone and enter the passcode.
-See note below on pass code Phone only (888) 404-2493 Passcode: 723 709 240 # Please mute your phone unless you want to provide input.
+See note below on pass code Phone only (888) 404-2493 Passcode: TBD Please mute your phone unless you want to provide input.
 Dial the toll-free number and enter the passcode.
-The system continues to update the passcode without warning.
-We will check the passcode the morning of the meeting and resend if needed via email.
+The system continues to update the passcode because these meetings do not occur on a routine schedule.
+We will check the passcode the morning of the meeting and resend via email.